-Outcome Skill Elaboration Interpersonal Communication Students must verbally communicate to their peers possible oncoming and upcoming vehicle, bicycle or pedestrian traffic.
-Non-verbal communication skills will need to be used to indicate which direction their bicycle will be travelling in. skills Leading, initiating and facilitating Students are encouraged to demonstrate basic leadership skills, such as being a positive role model and supportive and encouraging of peers, to ensure the group is riding at a sufficient pace to reach the destination in time.
-Skills for physical activity Skills for recreating in the outdoors Basic bike handling skills are learnt and practised by students to enable safe participation in the Coastal Bike Ride program.
-Students also learn road rules to allow them to cycle in the community.
-Body's response to physical activity An understanding is developed about the physiological responses that occur from being physically active.
-Students learn that these responses affect their health and well-being in both the short and long term.
-Knowledge and understandings Ways to keep healthier and safer Students learn the correct behaviours when participating as a recreational cyclist.
-Common road rules, bike riding communication strategies and safe riding techniques are practised and demonstrated, assisting students to recreate confidently in the future.
+Outcome Skill Elaboration Interpersonal skills Communication Students must verbally communicate to their peers possible oncoming and upcoming vehicle, bicycle and pedestrian traffic.
+Non-verbal communication skills must be used to indicate the bicycle's direction of travel.
+Leading, initiating and facilitating It is important that all students are independent and show initiative when riding.
+Students are urged to be supportive and encouraging of their peers to ensure a positive riding experience.
+Skills for physical activity Skills for recreating in the outdoors Basic bike handling skills are practised by students to enable safe participation in the Coastal Bike Ride program.
+Students learn common laws enabling them to recreate in the community.
+Knowledge and understandings Body's response to physical activity Students learn about the short-term physiological responses that occur from being physically active and how to measure them.
+Students learn how these responses from physical activity help to prevent chronic diseases that may affect them in the future.
+Ways to keep healthier and safer Students learn the common rules, laws and various strategies to effectively ride a bicycle safely in the community.